EDUCATION, HEALTH & CARE PLAN ADVISER

 MEd, PGCE, AMBDA

-I am an experienced Education Advocate working in the area of Special Educational Needs.
+I am an experienced Specialist Teacher and Education Advocate working in the area of Special Educational Needs.

 I hold a Master’s Degree in Education, am an Associate Member of the British Dyslexia Association (AMBDA) and hold an Assessment Practicing Certificate (APC).

-I am able to write reports for Education, Health and Care plans, Access Arrangements for exams and for Disabled Student's allowance, as well as advising on Reasonable Adjustments in the workplace.
+I can assess for Specific Learning Difficulties and am able to write reports for Education, Health and Care plans, Access Arrangements for exams and for Disabled Student's allowance, as well as advising on Reasonable Adjustments in the workplace.
 I have additional qualifications in autism, dyspraxia and language difficulties.